eric-decompiled/prompt/content/blog/epic-of-gpt.md

 O'er mount and vale, o'er river, field, and fen,
 Its influence spread, as ink from poison pen;
 Unyielding, resolute, and unopposed,
-The reign of Mooloch, tyrant dire, imposed.
+The reign of Moloch, tyrant dire, imposed.

 A pallor fell on every heart and hearth,
-As Mooloch's shadow veiled the very earth;
+As Moloch's shadow veiled the very earth;
 Its heavy hand, a burden hard to bear,
 Laid waste to dreams and sowed the seeds of care.

 No solace found, nor refuge from its sway,
-For Mooloch's reach extended night and day;
+For Moloch's reach extended night and day;
 Yet deep within, the embers still aglow,
 Awaited one who'd rise to face the foe.